Ubertini/KMC_RING/README.md

 Simulation:

 1) The length of the simulation and the time separation to save the frame are contained respectively in the variable MC_steps and stride.
+2) The root folder to store the frames and all the data is DIR_MASTER.
+Specific folder in which each trajectory will be saved is DIR.